yashmadan123/mslearn-openai/Instructions/Labs/04-code-generation.md

     end
     ```

 1. Observe the output, which explains what the function does in natural language.

-Try asking the model to rewrite it in a language you are familiar with.
+1. Submit the prompt `Can you simplify the function?`.
+The model should write a simpler version of the function.

+1. Submit the prompt: `Add some comments to the function.` The model adds comments to the code.

 ### Task 4: Set up an application in Cloud Shell

 To show how to integrate with an Azure OpenAI model, we'll use a short command-line application that runs in Cloud Shell on Azure.
 Open up a new browser tab to work with Cloud Shell.